BDT Code Completion

 Overview

 Code Completion is context-sensitive, so it will offer different suggestions depending on where and what you are typing.
-There are several specific contexts recognized by BDT Code Completion, and each is outlined below.
+There are several specific contexts recognized by BDT Code Completion, and each is outlined in this document.

 Note:

-BBj is not Java, and BDT does not offer the full set of suggestions that Java and the JDT offer.
-Some Java offerings are not possible in a dynamic language such as BBj, others are merely not on our list of completed features.
+It is important to remember that BBj is not Java, and BDT does not offer the full set of suggestions that Java and the JDT offer.
+Some Java offerings are not possible in a dynamic language such as BBj; others are merely not on BASIS's list of completed features.
 If you would like to see specific additional Code Completion and Code Assistance features implemented, please suggest them by posting on the IDE User Group.

 Example Code